-26 What is needed to be a successful leniency/immunity applicant (or other cooperating party)?
+26 What is needed to be a successful leniency or immunity applicant?

 There are no special standards.
 However, the applicant has to make sure that all the criteria set in Regulation No. 862 for full immunity or partial reduction of fine are met.